tepesalexandru/quartz/content/Research/NextJS/NextJS - Episode 2.md

 Awesome.
 Now, let's do the same process by linking the Homepage to the `movie` page

-Go to the `index.js` file, and since we're here let's change the extension to `.tsx` so it can use typescript.

-First off, import the Link component and let's put it right after the `h1` tag.
+Go to `index.tsx`  and import the Link component.
+Let's put ours right after the `h1` tag.

 ```tsx
 <Link href="/movie">